Back Pain Facts & Statistics

 - High rate of success (82%, based on published clinical research)

-In layman's terms, the primary difference between the AccuraScope™ and traditional Laserscopic procedures is that the AccuraScope™ procedure follows laterally, along a natural opening in the spinal column, thereby allowing both the diagnosis and the treatment along the entire lumbar path (L1–L5).
-No one else can treat multiple levels in a single procedure.
+In layman's terms, the primary difference between North American Spine and traditional laserscopic procedures is that North American Spine procedures typically follow laterally along a natural opening in the spinal column, thereby allowing both the diagnosis and the treatment along the entire lumbar path.

 Alternative Procedure Comparisons